-Before you can take the practical driving test you must have passed the Theory Test.
+Before you can take the practical driving test, you must pass the Theory Test.
 But this does not mean you have to pass thetheory_test_2 Theory Test before starting driving lessons!
 We encourage pupils to take driving lessons alongside learning the theory as what you learn in the theory is reinforced in the driving and vice versa.

-To prepare for your theory test we recommend that you study the Highway Code.
-The Driver & Vehicle Standards Agency (DVSA) publishes a wide range of official learning materials.
-These include books, CD-ROMs, and DVDs.You can purchase these from high street book stores, online or you can practice the multiple-choice part of the theory test to test your knowledge and understanding of the source material right here.
+To prepare for your theory test, we recommend studying the Highway Code.
+The Driver & Vehicle Standards Agency (DVSA) publishes many official learning materials, including books, CD-ROMs, and DVDs.You can purchase these from high-street bookstores or online or practice the multiple-choice part of the theory test to test your knowledge and understanding of the source material right here.

 Preparing for the Theory Test